-Examples of Dylan’s victories include:
+A few examples of Dylan’s public victories include:

 - Prevailing at the U.S. Supreme Court on the scope of design-patent damages, establishing new article-of-manufacture limitations and vacating a more than $1 billion judgment.